-The documents concerning a patent shall be available to the public as from the date on which the patent was granted.
+Section 22 The documents concerning a patent shall be available to the public as from the date on which the patent was granted.
 (21.3.1997/243)

 Eighteen months after the filing date of the application or, if priority is claimed, the priority date, the documents shall be made available to the public regardless of whether the patent has been granted yet.
-If the application has been dismissed or rejected, the documents shall be made available to the public only if the applicant requests reinstatement of his application, lodges an appeal or submits a request under Sections 71a or 71 b.
+If the application has been dismissed or rejected, the documents shall be made available to the public only if the applicant requests reinstatement of his application, lodges an appeal or submits a request under sections 71a or 71 b.
 (21.3.1997/243)

-At the request of the applicant, the documents shall be made available earlier than provided in the first and second paragraphs of this Section.
+At the request of the applicant, the documents shall be made available earlier than provided in subsections (1) and (2) of this section.

-When documents are made available under the second and third paragraphs of this Section, an announcement to that effect shall be published.
+When documents are made available under subsections (2) and (3) above, an announcement to that effect shall be published.